-My life has changed for the better, after escaping the office to work remotely.
+My life has drastically improved after escaping the office to work remotely.
 It’s possible to do the same, but it will take patience and determination to succeed.
 Here are my must-read tips on how to land a remote job.

 Let your creative side stand out.
 Remember, you are not applying for a job locally, where only a few dozen people might apply.
-Your competition is going to be worldwide, or at least, across your home country.
+Your competition will be worldwide, or at least across your home country.

 Think about the role you are applying for and how you can stand out.